SydneyJavaMeetup/meetup-15-kotlin/README.md

 ### Intro
 Program

-Quick acknowledgement of Tyro:
+Quick acknowledgement of CES:
-Thanks to Tyro for hosting us at their office!
+Thanks to Container Exchange Services (CES) for hosting us at their office!
+They're an awesome echo-tech company and I'm grateful for them having us here.

 Ethos, vibe
 * openness